magento/knowledge-base/README.md

 ## Description

-A description of what this project does.
+A short description of what this project does.

 ## Goals